Hepatitis A Global Shortage Updated 19th October

 There is a current global shortage of hepatitis A vaccines- Adult and Paediatric .

-We have a very limited supply of Adult Hepatitis available at our 3 London Flagship Clinics
+We have a limited supply of Adult Hepatitis available at our FLAGSHIP Clinics

 - CityDoc Moorgate

 Available by telephone booking only.
-Havrix Monodose/Avaxim is £80 per dose.
+We have either Twinix A/B £85 and Havrix Monodose/Avaxim is £80 per dose (we cannot guarantee which of these products will be provided).
 Suitable for clients above the age of 16.

 - CityDoc Bath